datalad-handbook/book/docs/usecases/RStudio_user.rst

 3. Dealing with (relative) path
 4.  oups, how to undo `datalad save` done on the wrong repository ?

-.. gitusernote:: Take home messages:
+.. importantnote:: Take home messages

-  datalad commands run in the terminal, not the R Console.
+  DataLad commands run in the terminal, not the R Console.

-  The simplest way to tell datalad not to use git-annex for your code files is to use `datalad create -c text2git --force` command.
+  The simplest way to tell DataLad not to use git-annex for your code files is to use ``datalad create -c text2git --force`` command.

-  the `datalad run Rscript "path-to-script.r"` command will run your script.
+  the ``datalad run Rscript "path-to-script.r"`` command will run your script.

   Use additional options to read or write annexed files (and give more info for commit message).